Skip to main content

 Symptoms of kidney infection

-Symptoms of a kidney infection often come on within a few hours.
-You can feel feverish, shivery, sick and have a pain in your back or side.
+Symptoms of a kidney infection often appear within a few hours.

-Besides feeling unwell, you may also have symptoms of infection elsewhere in the urinary tract such as cystitis.
+You may also have symptoms of a urinary tract infection (UTI), such as:

 • needing to pee suddenly, or more often than usual